konradotto/car-steering/README.md

 This section provides detailed instructions to help users new to our project to get everything set up and running in no time.

 ### Dependencies

-These dependencies are required to successfully build our project:

 * No dependencies!
 The following dependencies is a part of the source distribution:

     * Cmake (3.10.X)
     * Make (4.1.X)
     * G++ (7.5.X)